History of Alcatraz Prison

-The unique island in San Francisco Bay was discovered in 1775 and named “Alcatraces”, Spanish for “strange bird”.
-Over time it became Alcatraz, and the perfect location for a military and prison fortification.
+They discovered the unique island on San Francisco Bay in 1775.
+Named it “Alcatraces”, Spanish for “strange bird”.
+It became Alcatraz.
+The location perfect for a military and prison structure.

-The current prison building was constructed in 1911 by military prisoners stationed on the island.
+The current structure built in 1911 to house military prisoners stationed on the island.

 Famous criminals like Al Capone, Machine Gun Kelly and Doc Barker all did time at Alcatraz.
 There were 14 attempted escapes from “The Rock”.
-No escape was ever successful, and many resulted in death by drowning.
+Contrary to Hollywood, no one ever successfully escaped the prison.
+With many attempts ending in death by drowning.

-Alcatraz closed in 1963 because it was too expensive to run.
+Alcatraz closed in 1963.
+It became expensive to run.

-An area known as the “Utility Corridor” has the most reported activity.
-Three inmates ran into this area while trying to escape, and were shot down by guards.
+An area called the “Utility Corridor” has the most reported activity.
+Trying to escape, 3 inmates ran into this area.
+Guards shot them done.
 In this space people have heard noises similar to bullets hitting the steel walls.

 Cell 14-D may be home to a demon.
-In the 1940’s, a prisoner was locked in 14-D overnight.
-During the night guards heard the man’s screams, but did nothing thinking the inmate was just acting.
-Soon the screams stopped.
-They found the inmate’s strangled body the next morning.
+In the 1940’s, they locked a prisoner in 14-D overnight.
+During the night guards heard the man’s screams, but did nothing.
+They thought the inmate was acting.
+The screams stopped.
+They next morning they found the strangled body.

 Alcatraz drove some prisoners insane.
-Some would claim to here voices, whispering sounds at night.
+Some would claim to hear voices, whispering sounds at night.
 Inside D-block, an inmate screamed all night after swearing to seeing red, glowing eyes from the dark hallway.

-Think it might be just criminals telling lies?
-A former warden named James Johnston was convinced Alcatraz was haunted.
-During tours of the prison, hearing what sounded like the sobbing of a woman.
+Think it might be criminals telling lies?
+Tell that to a former warden named James Johnston.
+Convinced Alcatraz was haunted!
+During tours of the prison, he heard what sounded like the sobbing of a woman.

-Al Capone is said to still be at Alcatraz.
-Guards allowed him to learn the banjo during the years of his declining health.
-So he would not be harmed, guards gave Capone access to the shower room while others were in the yard.
-The banjo is still heard from the shower room today.
+Then there’s Al Capone.
+They say the famous gangster haunts Alcatraz.
+In life guards allowed him to learn the banjo during the years of his declining health.
+Also so he would not be harmed, guards gave Capone exclusive access to the shower room.
+That banjo is heard from the same shower room today.